 Because of the state’s diverse climate and terrain, it’s only natural that it would have such a potpourri of wildlife.

-with their herds of bison.
+The Canyonlands region with its desert bighorn sheep.
+The Henry Mountains and Antelope Island with their herds of bison.
 The Bear River Migratory Bird Refuge with millions of birds on over 41,000 acres of wetlands!
 The fast-growing elk herds throughout Utah.

 And, as even residents of

-know, many of our cities were built right in the middle of prime mule deer habitat.
+Salt Lake City know, many of our cities were built right in the middle of prime mule deer habitat.